rfdonnelly/playwright/docs/src/api/params.md

 * `'hidden'` - wait for element to be either detached from DOM, or have an empty bounding box or `visibility:hidden`.
   This is opposite to the `'visible'` option.

-## js-python-wait-for-function-polling
+## js-python-go-wait-for-function-polling
-* langs: js, python
+* langs: js, python, go
 - `polling` <[float]|"raf">

 If [`option: polling`] is `'raf'`, then [`param: expression`] is constantly executed in `requestAnimationFrame`